COPA Neil J. Armstrong Ab-Initio Scholarship

 Recipient Conditions

 The winning candidate(s) may select the facility at which the flight training is to be taken, subject to the approval of COPA.
 The training facility shall be a licensed Flying School or educational institute in Canada with facilities satisfactory to COPA and shall agree to the conditions of the scholarship.
 COPA will pay the Flight Training Unit directly and may disburse funds to cover instructional materials and other course costs at the beginning of training.
-Candidates must be members of COPA in good standing for the entirety of the training period.
+The recipient of the COPA Neil J. Armstrong Ab-Initio Scholarship will be given a 1-year complimentary COPA membership as part of the award and will need to maintain their membership in good standing for the entirety of the training period.

 Winning candidates agree to participate in future COPA promotional activities.